Flickr Download DeviantArt

 The album's cover art features the members of the band at the time of recording in a group pose and standing in front of a wood cut-out of the name "Pearl Jam".
 The wood cut-out was constructed

 by (band bassist Jeff) Ament.
-Ament said, "The original concept was about really being together as a group and entering into the world of music as a true band. . . sort of all for-one deal."
+Ament said, "The original concept was about really being together as a group and entering into the world of music as a true band. . . a sort of all for-one deal."
 He

 stated, "There was a bit of headbutting going on with the Sony art department at that time.
 The version that everybody got to know as the Ten album cover was pink and it was originally